 Find related websites with broken links (the Ahrefs broken link tool is by far the most amazing tool in this regard).

-You can also use Bluechip Backlinks or Domain Reanimator – they have dozens of videos to explain how to use those tools.
-These tools help you self scrape sites in your genre to find broken links.
+You can also use Bluechip Backlinks – they have dozens of videos to explain how to use those tools.
+These tools help you self scrape sites in your genre to find unregistered domains that previously had incoming links.

 Write to webmasters telling them about the broken link and suggesting another relevant post on your site to link to instead.
 This one’s easier said than done, but give it a shot anyway, you may get lucky.